 Children of all ages are welcome and the rooms are well set up to accommodate families.
 However, the overall ambiance of the property is tranquil and relaxing, so you may feel uncomfortable with noisy children, particularly by the pool and at dinner.
 There's plenty of outdoor space, though nothing specific in the way of children's facilities, and teenagers might find it a little quiet.

 Babies (0-1 years), Children (4-12 years)

 Family friendly accommodation:

 Izar and Altair (Classic Doubles with Terraces) can be booked together to form a family suite (both can be twinned).
 Classic Single room, Cygnus, would suit a teenager or grandparent.
 The Family Suite with Terrace (Pleiades) is ideal for families with young children because of the outdoor enclosed space.
+Asterope Villa is a short walk from the hotel and comes with a private pool, which allows kids to be a bit noisier.
 All rooms can fit a baby cot.

 Families Should Know: